Approach

 Create WITH, NOT FOR

-Human-centered design (also called participatory design or co-design) is a method for solving collective problems by sharing knowledge and power.
+Co-design (also called participatory design or human-centered design) is a method for solving collective problems by sharing knowledge and power.

 We engage directly-impacted stakeholders with lived experience of the problem.
-Using interactive practices that leverage creativity, partners transform their knowledge and needs into collective solutions.
+Using interactive practices that leverage creativity, co-design participants transform their knowledge and needs into collective solutions.

 Services